rwest/summerschool-June2026/README.md

 Each morning and afternoon session will be split up with a break.
 Lunch and dinner will be on your own, but we encourage you to form groups (Zulip is great for this!).
+Folks traveling to Boston will be eligible for per-diem meal reimbursements (based on GSA rates for Boston).

 ## Code of Conduct